Updated Jan. 25, 2022

 The single-dose Johnson & Johnson vaccine is a DNA vaccine.
 It delivers the same product in the end as the mRNA vaccine produced by Pfizer and Moderna.
 This new DNA vaccine allows the body to have an immune response against the spike protein, and ultimately, an immune response to infection.

-There's no part of the novel coronavirus in the Pfizer, Moderna, or Johnson & Johnson vaccines.
-Therefore, you can't test positive on a PCR or antigen test (the two methods that test for current COVID-19 infection).
+There's no part of the coronavirus in the Pfizer, Moderna, or Johnson & Johnson vaccines.
+Therefore, you can't test positive on a PCR or antigen test.
 You will, however, test positive for COVID-19 antibodies because your body will have built them up as part of your immune response.

 The COVID-19 vaccines were made at record speed, thanks to the worldwide effort.
 Along with the constant review by regulatory experts which sped up the process, there were two other reasons for the speed.
 The first was urgency.
 COVID-19 vaccine manufacturers and the scientific community dropped everything to develop a vaccine.

 The second reason for a speedier process was that the innovative mRNA approach was already in development.
 Researchers already created a process for getting the mRNA into the body as part of trials for cancer efforts and other vaccines.
 What they needed to learn was the genomic sequence of the novel coronavirus.

 Some inflammation or soreness at the injection site, as well as minor side effects after getting a COVID-19 vaccine is normal.
 Everyone will have a slightly different reaction.
 Chills, fatigue or body aches for a day or two are signs that your body is building its immune response to COVID-19.